FLEXIBILITY HELPS PREVENT BURNOUT

 However, at some point on the downward trajectory, it hits me that I have no energy, little motivation, and I’m struggling to focus on anything.
 My body aches.
 I’m grumpy.
 I realise it’s been ages since I took my boys for a countryside walk, or read a book, or spent quality time with my husband.

-In the future I want to do more research and put together a separate post on burn-out and possible ways to deal with it.
-For now I’m only able to tell you about my experience and the strategies which are helping me right now.
-They may or may not help you, but the main message I hope you get from this post is that your schedule and goals can (and should!) be flexible, especially if you’re a parent and / or have many demands on your time.
+I’m only able to tell you about burnout-avoidance strategies which are helping me right now.
+They may or may not help you, but the main message I hope you get from this post is that your schedule and goals can – and should – be flexible: especially if you’re a parent and / or have many demands on your time.

 CHANGE THE GOAL POSTS

-I also had to re-learn the lesson that sometimes life will throw something unexpected at you (daily if you have kids), and if this happens then it’s outside your control and you just have to deal with it as best you can.
-Logically I know this, and yet I still get deeply frustrated every time I get the ‘dreaded phonecall’ from school, or the call from my Mum telling me Little Bro just re-created the vomit scene from The Exorcist.
+I also have to keep re-learning the lesson that sometimes life will throw something unexpected at you.
+In fact, this happens daily if you have kids.
+If something like this disrupts your day (week, month, year) then it’s outside your control and you just have to deal with it as best you can.
+Logically I know this, and yet I still get deeply frustrated every time I get the ‘dreaded phonecall’ from school, or the call from my mum telling me Little Bro just re-created the vomit scene from The Exorcist.

-For me, that frustration and perceived loss of control contributes to my burn-out, especially if I don’t adjust my expectations and show kindness to myself.
+For me, frustration and loss of control contribute to my burnout, especially if I don’t adjust my expectations and show kindness to myself.

 CHANGE THE SCHEDULE